 The VRS defined benefit is a lifetime monthly benefit based on a retirement multiplier as a percentage of the employee's average final compensation multiplied by the employee's total service credit.
-Under Plan 1, average final compensation is the average of the employee's 36 consecutive months of highest compensation and the multiplier is 1.7% for non-hazardous duty employees, 1.85% for sheriffs and regional jail superintendents.
+Under Plan 1, average final compensation is the average of the employee's 36 consecutive months of highest compensation and the multiplier is 1.70% for non-hazardous duty employees, 1.85% for sheriffs and regional jail superintendents.
 Under Plan 2, average final compensation is the average of the employee's 60 consecutive months of highest compensation and the retirement multiplier is 1.65% for non-hazardous duty employees, 1.85% for sheriffs and regional jail superintendents.
-Under the Hybrid Plan, average final compensation is the average of the employee's 60 consecutive months of highest compensation is the average of the employee's 60 consecutive months of highest compensation is the average of the employee's 60 consecutive months of highest compensation is the average of the employee's 60 consecutive months of highest compensation and the retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
+Under Plan 2, average final compensation is 1.65% for non-hazardous duty employees, 1.85% for sheriffs and regional jail superintendents.
+Under the Hybrid Plan, average final compensation is the average of the employee's 60 consecutive months of highest compensation is the average of the employee's 60 consecutive months of highest compensation is the average of the employee's 60 consecutive months of highest compensation and the retirement the Hybrid Plan, average final compensation is the average of the employee's 60 consecutive months of highest compensation and the multiplier is 1.00%.
+For members who opted into the Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.